-Hyacinth plants produce one to three spikes or racemes that are clustered with strongly fragrant flowers in shades like white, blue, purple, red, pink, peach, and yellow.
+Hyacinth plants produce one to three spikes or racemes clustered with intensely fragrant purple flowers in shades like white, blue, purple, red, pink, peach, and yellow.

 4. Magnolia (Magnolia)

-The Magnolia genus contains hundreds of flowering plants that belong to the Magnoliaceae (magnolia) plant family.
+The Magnolia genus contains hundreds of flowering plants belonging to the Magnoliaceae (Magnolia) family.
 Having evolved before bees, plants from the Magnolia genus attract and are pollinated by beetles.

-Magnolias don’t actually have true flowers with petals.
+Magnolias don’t have true flowers with petals.
 Instead, they have milky-white tepals.
-Magnolia plants have two separate centers of origin with one spanning across the Americas and the other centered in the east and southeast Asia.
+Magnolia plants have two centers of origin, one spanning the Americas and the other centered in East and Southeast Asia.